-For office drone Andreas, suicide is preferable to a world where everyone’s “nice,” and every home looks like an Ikea showroom in “The Bothersome Man."
-Although marbled with bleak desperation, and sometimes gory, this bone-dry black comedy could bother up bookings from niche distributors offshore and play well to offbeat-loving auds.
+For office drone Andreas, suicide is preferable to a world where everything is spotlessly clean, everyone’s “nice,” and every home looks like an Ikea showroom in “The Bothersome Man.”
+Delightfully droll sophomore feature by Norwegian helmer Jens Lien (“Jonny Vang”) creates a surreal dystopia that’s only a taupe-colored shade off of an outright realist depiction of contempo Scandinavia.
+Although marbled with bleak desperation, and sometimes gory in a harmless, slapstick way, this bone-dry black comedy could bother up bookings from niche distributors offshore and play well to offbeat-loving auds.

 Andreas (Trond Fausa Aurvag — think Vincent Cassel but with a weaker chin and higher forehead) is dropped off by a bus in the middle of a gray-toned desert (filmed, per credits, in Iceland’s Sprengisandur National Desert Reserve) and then driven into a tidy, unnamed city (actually Oslo, Norway) equally lacking in color.

 He’s assigned a cozy apartment, and told to report to a tower block where smiling boss Havard (Johannes Joner) hands him an untaxing accountant job.

 Before long, he’s effortlessly making friends with his colleagues and meets lacquered-haired interior designer Anne-Britt (Petronella Barker).
 The two shack up together and pursue a contented routine built around home improvement, more dinner parties and mechanical sex.